Signed in as:

 I examine conflict processes in multi-stakeholder groups and investigate how cross-level conflict dynamics affect organizing.
 I also study how social innovations arise from conflicts in multi-stakeholder organizing processes.

-I examine how multistakeholder groups collaborate across cultural differences, as well as how the use of AI (and other generative technologies) lead to more ethical decision-making.
-I am particularly interested in how intergenerational and cross-cultural organizing supports social sustainability.
+I examine how multistakeholder groups collaborate across cultural differences, as well as how the use of AI (and other generative technologies) can lead to or impede ethical decision-making.
+I am particularly interested in how intergenerational and cross-cultural organizing supports sustainability issues.

 Estelle E. Archibold